nuria-fl/radio-liberty-docs/stuff/chapter1.md

 ### Player

 Life bar should be lowering at a considerable pace.
-If player doesn't find and use medical supplies, player dies
+If player doesn't find and use medical supplies, player dies.
+As bandage, the ripped cloth must be used.
+When picking it up, there is also an ID card attached to it.
+Mentions some "Radio Liberty"

-Once player finds all the supplies, fire is started and water collector setup:
+Once player finds all the supplies, fire is started and water collector setup, night falls.
+Aurora borealis show up.

+**SURVIVOR:**
-**SURVIVOR:** "Well… I should get some rest now.
-Tomorrow I'll head into town and see if I can find a new battery for the buggy."
+"How strange, to see northern lights so far down south.
+I wonder if there is some electromagnetic anomaly around here… could explain why the buggy's electrical system died.
+Anyway… I should get some rest now.
+Tomorrow I'll head into town and see if I can find out what the hell is going on."

 **END CHAPTER ONE**